-Except for those listed above, the directors are not aware of any other events after the reporting date and at the date of authorisation of these annual financial statements.
+The directors are not aware of any events, other than the aforementioned (as defined per IAS10 Events after the Reporting Period), after the reporting date of 31 December 2021 to the date of authorisation of these annual financial statements.

 29. NEW ACCOUNTING PRONOUNCEMENTS